OctopusDeploy/docs/src/pages/docs/infrastructure/workers/autoscaling-workers.md

 ## Customizations
 The behavior of the Kubernetes Worker can be modified through [Helm chart](https://github.com/OctopusDeploy/helm-charts/tree/main/charts/kubernetes-agent) `values`.

-These values can be set at initial installation, or at any time via a Helm upgrade.
+These values can be set at initial installation (by editing the Octopus Server supplied command line), or at any time via a Helm upgrade.

 Of note: